-Participants (n = 128) foraged for hidden rewards either alone or in groups of four (solo vs. group; within-subject) in a virtual environment with 20×20 resource blocks (Fig. 1a-d).
+Participants (n = 128) foraged for hidden rewards either alone or in groups of four (solo vs. group; within-subject) in a virtual environment with $20 \times 20$ resource blocks (Fig. 1a-d).
 We manipulated the reward distribution (random vs. smooth) to modify the value of social learning (Fig. 1e).
 Smooth environments had clustered rewards, making social observations of successful individuals (visible as a blue splash; Fig. 1b) predictive of other rewards nearby.
-In contrast, random environments offered unpredictable rewards providing no benefits for social learning.
-Agent-based simulations (see Methods) confirm this intuition, with asocial learners dominating in random environments, whereas selective, success-biased social learners performed best in smooth environments (Fig. 1f).
-Thus, peers can be valuable sources of social information (in smooth environments) but also competitors for the same limited resources^{3,37} (Fig. S1), creating similar real-world dynamics as developing marketplace innovations or engaging in scientific research38.
+In contrast, random environments offered unpredictable rewards that provide no benefits for social learning.

+Agent-based simulations (see Methods) support this intuition, with asocial learners dominating in random environments, whereas selective, success-biased social learners performed best in smooth environments (Fig. 1f).
+In contrast to non-competitive contexts, where the social setting generally leads to better performance, here peers are both valuable sources of social information (in smooth environments) but also competitors for the same limited resources (Fig. S1).
+This emphasizes the need to adapt learning to a dynamically changing information environment, with similar real-world dynamics as developing marketplace innovations or engaging in scientific research.

-We start by exploring the influence of the environment and social information on behavioral patterns (Fig. 2a-c).
-Yet, only by analyzing the effects of network structure (Fig. 2d-f) and the temporal dynamics of social interactions (Fig. 2g-i) are we able to reveal the drivers of adaptive asocial and social learning.
-Next, we analyze social influence events ("pulls") to ground our analyses in concrete leader-follower dynamics (Fig. 3).
+We start by exploring the influence of the environment and social information on behavioral patterns (Fig. 2a-d).
+However, only by analyzing the effects of network structure (Fig. 2e-g) and the temporal dynamics of social interactions (Fig. 2h-k) are we able to reveal the drivers of adaptive asocial and social learning.
+Next, we analyze social influence events ("pulls") to ground our analyses in leader-follower dynamics (Fig. 3), which capture the active usage of social information through concrete changes in spatial position.
 Finally, we use computational models predicting sequential foraging decisions to directly test for different combinations of adaptive individual and social learning mechanisms (Fig. 4), integrating the rich spatial and visual dynamics of the task.
-All results are compared to an asocial baseline, allowing us to specify which mechanisms are uniquely social phenomena.
+All results are compared to an asocial baseline (using data from solo rounds), allowing us to specify which mechanisms are uniquely social phenomena.